 Google is introducing further changes to Android's release cycle: The source code will now only be published twice a year in AOSP.
 Starting this year, Google will only release new Android source code ...

-Google’s official justification centers on its "trunk-stable" development model.
-This internal engineering strategy aims to keep the main code branch in a shippable state at all times.
+The Shift to "Trunk-Stable" Google’s official justification centers on its "trunk-stable" development model.
+This internal engineering strategy aims to keep the main code branch in a shippable state ...

 The LineageOS team has released LineageOS 23.0, bringing Android 16 to over 100 different devices.
 This release is based on the initial Android 16 release due to Google’s delay in releasing QPR1’s ...